Also available free online. (No ISBN; 32 Pages; 2014, 2019; $15.00)

 A report profiling what happens when a school district raises expectations for students instead of lowering them, by Hector Bojorquez

-In February 2014, IDRA released a new report, College Bound and Determined, showing how the Pharr-San Juan Alamo school district in south Texas transformed itself from low achievement and low expectations to planning for all students to graduate from high school and college.
+This report, College Bound and Determined, shows how the Pharr-San Juan Alamo school district in south Texas transformed itself from low achievement and low expectations to planning for all students to graduate from high school and college.
 In PSJA, transformation went beyond changing sobering graduation rates or even getting graduates into college.
 This school district changes how we think about college readiness.